- Children Diagnosed With Cancer: Financial and Insurance Issues

 The service member must register eligible family members, including children, in the Defense Enrollment Eligibility Reporting System (DEERS) to get health coverage for them.
 Records can be kept up to date by the service member or the family members through the nearest military personnel office or ID card-issuing facility, or online at www.military.com/benefits/tricare/tricare-eligibility.html.

 Each TRICARE plan has its own limits and requirements.
 Choose your plan carefully and know how it works.
-You can find more on TRICARE at www.tricare.mil, including a way to compare different plans to find one that best suits your family and children.
+You can find more on TRICARE at www.tricare.mil, including a way to compare different plans to find the one that best suits your family and children.

 What if a parent is a military reservist who has been called to active duty?